how to find us

 Frequently Asked Questions

-You can sign up any time between now and the 31st May 2023.
+You can sign up any time between now and the 30th June 2025 / until the event sells out.
 We need to know final numbers by then to allow us to finalise logistics and start buying booze!

 Check the ‘What’s On?’ page where performance and kids activity times will be announced nearer the time.